Who we are

 Jo McDermott

 Before retiring to devote herself full-time to animal rescue, Jo spent 30 years as a management consultant and financial services executive, specializing in strategy, data & analytics, and customer experience.
 She grew up in the UK and spent her professional life in the UK, Australia, and Asia before moving to the US in 2000.
 Jo began volunteering with Nine Lives in 2018 and has been on the Board since 2019.
-She and her partner are dutiful servants to three beautiful cats, Zoomy, Wampus (pictured), and Dora.
+She and her partner are dutiful servants to four beautiful cats, Zoomy, Bucephalus, Wampus (pictured), and Dora.

 Jeanne Wu